 Weekly Online Tournaments are a Go!

-Join us online every Monday to vie for the revived Monarch of Monday Night title.
+Join us online every Wednesday to vie for the revived Wizard of Wednesday Night title.

 Start Time: 7:00 PM